 - Email segmentation to target your contacts based on their travel preferences and profile.

-- Responsive subscription widgets or intergration to any of the best landing page builders.
-This is to build your contact list obtaining full consent.
-These tend to work best when included in pages that provide value and content to visitors, such as blog, landing pages or a resource page.
+- Responsive subscription widgets or integration to any of the best landing page builders.
+This is to build your contact list by obtaining full consent.
+These tend to work best when included in pages that provide value and content to visitors, such as blogs, landing pages, or resource pages.

 - Structured and clear contact administration that allows you to manage your subscriber lists easily.

-- A/B testing – to split test and optimise your campaigns.
+- A/B testing – to split test and optimize your campaigns.